 Quick Answer: Because the principle truth or idea is applicable to Israel’s relationship with God, Solomon to his wife, Christ’s love to the Church.
 The text teaches a truth about love.
 That truth can be applied across the board.
 The bride/Bride desires to receive God’s love over and over again through a mediator/Mediator, husband/Husband, king/King.
 Song 1:2-4, Song 8:6

 - The Bride truly loved her Husband.
-The bride of Christ truly loved God in the person of the coming messiah/Messiah
+The Bride of the son of God truly loved God in the person of the coming messiah/Messiah or Jesus Christ.

 Our sins separate us from God and man.
 Isaiah 59:2.
 Notice in 5:1 they are together but in 5:2 they are apart for her sin made it feel like he was gone, she couldn’t sense his/His love when she was in sin.
 They are one in one sense and in another she can feel separation from her husband/Husband.